CBI summons TMC MP Abhishek Banerjee's brother-in-law in illegal coal-mining case | Politics

-The CBI has summoned the brother-in-law of TMC MP Abhishek Banerjee on March 15 in connection with an illegal coal-mining case, officials said on Friday.
+The CBI has summoned TMC MP Abhishek Banerjee's brother-in-law in connection with a case of alleged illegal coal mining from the mines of the Eastern Coalfields Limited (ECL) in West Bengal's Asansol, involving the ''kingpin'' of the racket, Anup Manjhi, officials said on Friday.

-Ankush Arora, the husband of Banerjee's sister-in-law Menaka Gambhir, and his father Pawan Arora have been asked to appear before the investigating officer in the case on March 15, they said.
+Ankush Arora, the husband of Banerjee's sister-in-law Menaka Gambhir, and his father Pawan Arora have been asked to appear before the investigating officer of the case on March 15, they said.

-The central probe agency recently questioned Banerjee's wife Rujira and sister-in-law Menaka Gambhir in the case pertaining to illegal coal mining and pilferage from the mines of the Eastern Coalfields Limited.
+The central probe agency recently questioned Banerjee's wife Rujira and sister-in-law Menaka Gambhir in the case pertaining to alleged illegal coal mining and pilferage from the mines of the ECL, a public sector undertaking (PSU).

+The Central Bureau of Investigation (CBI) is suspecting dubious financial transactions, which has triggered the questioning of Banerjee's sister-in-law and her family members, the officials said.

+During its probe, the CBI has been able to link the mystery of stolen coal found by ECL officials from a railway siding in Asansol in 2019 with Manjhi, they added.

-Abhishek Banerjee, the Lok Sabha MP from the Diamond Harbour constituency and the nephew of Chief Minister Mamata Banerjee, wields considerable influence in the party and has been leading the TMC's counter-attack in the run-up to the Assembly polls.
+Abhishek Banerjee, the Lok Sabha MP from the Diamond Harbour constituency and the nephew of the chief minister, wields considerable influence in the party and has been leading the TMC's counter-attack in the run-up to the Assembly polls.

+The multi-crore-rupee coal-pilferage scam is related to the ECL mines in West Bengal's Kunustoria and Kajora areas.

+The CBI had registered an FIR in November last year against Anup Manjhi alias Lala, the alleged kingpin of the pilferage racket, ECL general managers Amit Kumar Dhar and Jayesh Chandra Rai, ECL security chief Tanmay Das, Kunustoria area security inspector Dhananjay Rai and Kajor area security in-charge Debashish Mukherjee.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)